mceSystems/javascript/README.md

   <a name="modules--use-them"></a><a name="10.1"></a>
   - [10.1](#modules--use-them) Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

     > Why?
-Modules are the future, let's start using the future now.
+Modules are the future, let"s start using the future now.

     ```javascript
     // bad
-    const AirbnbStyleGuide = require('./AirbnbStyleGuide');
+    const AirbnbStyleGuide = require("./AirbnbStyleGuide");
     module.exports = AirbnbStyleGuide.es6;

     // ok
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import AirbnbStyleGuide from "./AirbnbStyleGuide";
     export default AirbnbStyleGuide.es6;

     // best
-    import { es6 } from './AirbnbStyleGuide';
+    import { es6 } from "./AirbnbStyleGuide";
     export default es6;
     ```